opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 Finally, this normally only works on Windows.
 For Mac and Linux, I can only point you to
 WINE: https://www.winehq.org

-TIP: If the game crahses/hangs anywhere, and you have run the randomizer previously, try manually removing the NDS_UNPACK folder, then running it again.

 [1]: Because Champions, not every vivosaur's internal ID matches their Number shown in game.
 It is much simpler to use the former, so just deal with having to open a text file once in